This document describes various aspects of accessing data in an Adabas database with Natural.

 The above program first selects all people with name

-and first name LAUREL
+JONES and first name LAUREL from the

-file.
+EMPLOYEES file.
 Then all who live in the same city are selected

-file and a list of these people is created.
+from the EMPLOYEES file and a list of these people is created.
 All

-field values displayed by the DISPLAY
+field values displayed by the DISPLAY statement are taken from the

-second FIND
+second FIND statement.

-Output of Program FINDX05
+Output of Program FINDX05:

 See the following example programs: